 Move the bow stop/winch stand so the bow roller touches the boat, positioning the bow eye just behind and under the roller.
 Tighten the bolts and attach the winch strap.

-Tip: The back of the boat can extend slightly beyond the bunks but should align with the back edge of the bunks.
+Tip: The back of the boat can extend slightly beyond the bunks but should align with the back edge of the bunks in most cases.

 Attach Transom Straps and Safety Chains

-Attach the safety chain to the bow eye and, if needed, a vertical tie-down from the bow eye to the trailer tongue.
+Attach the any safety chains to the bow eye and, if needed, a vertical tie-down from the bow eye to the trailer tongue.

 Adjust and Tighten the Target Bunks

-Snug the target bunks up to the hull and tighten the bolts.
+Snug the target bunks up to the hull from beneath and tighten the bolts.

 Note: Target bunks should carry minimal weight; their main role is to guide the boat to the bow stop.
 Ensure about 2/3 of the primary bunks contact the hull and avoid placing them on a chine or any delicate areas.
 Adjust bunks inward to raise the boat or outward to lower it.